-Purpose Sends streaming data to an SMC device session Syntax uint sendStreamData(string pstrData uint uiTimeout bool bWaitForACK out uint executionTime) Arguments pstrData The data sent to the SMC device.
+Purpose Sends streaming data to an SMC device session Syntax uint sendStreamData( string pstrData uint uiTimeout bool bWaitForACK out uint executionTime) Arguments pstrData The data sent to the SMC device.
 The string supplied contains an XML representation of the data.

 uiTimeout Duration for attempting call in seconds.
 The special case of zero means to wait an infinite duration. bWaitForACK If set to TRUE, the function does not return until a reception acknowlegement is received from the SMC.
-Otherwise, data packets are queued for execution. executionTime Returns an estimated execution time in milliseconds for streaming style packets If a syntax error is detected in the XML job data, an OnData event is generated to relate back to the application the nature of the error.
-Marking jobs are specified as sequences of data that represent instructions to the controller to set operational parameters, to activate the laser steering galvos in both marking and non-marking modes, to interact with external devices, and to send event information back to a Comments listening application.
+Otherwise, data packets are queued for execution. executionTime Returns an estimated execution time in milliseconds for streaming style packets Comments If a syntax error is detected in the XML job data, an OnData event is generated to relate back to the application the nature of the error.
+Marking jobs are specified as sequences of data that represent instructions to the controller to set operational parameters, to activate the laser steering galvos in both marking and non-marking modes, to interact with external devices, and to send event information back to a listening application.
 The job data is specified in an XML string, which is defined in the Streaming Job Data Definition section.
 Job execution by the controller starts as soon as the job data is received by the module and continues for as long as job data is available.
 Very large jobs can be partitioned into logical chunks, such as at marking object boundaries, and streamed out to the device as buffering on the host and target allow.
 Since the execution of the job and the process of streaming the data of the job are asynchronous and overlapped, it is possible to maintain continuous job execution with no pauses.
-It is recommended that for very large streaming jobs, the job be packetized into groups of ~1000 instructions and each pa with a separate call to sendStreamData().
-This minimizes the latency of executing the job and maximizes the use of the ne SMC buffering system.
-I that for very large streaming jobs, the job commands groups of ~1000 instructions and each packet sent II to sendStreamData().
-This minimizes the startuping the job and maximizes the use of the network and See also sendStreamData (overload 1)
+It is recommended that for very large streaming jobs, the job commands be packetized into groups of ~1000 instructions and each packet sent with a separate call to sendStreamData().
+This minimizes the startup See also SMC buffering system. sendStreamData (overload 1)